creativeslice/goldenegg-public/README.md

 # Golden Egg WordPress Starter Theme

-A responsive WordPress starter theme created by Creative Slice that uses Gulp to compile SCSS &amp; JS.
+A responsive WordPress starter theme created by Creative Slice that uses Webpack to compile SCSS &amp; JS.
 This theme is component-based and organizes the SCSS, JS, &amp; PHP that define a component all in the same directory within the components directory.

 More at: [https://goldenegg.dev](https://goldenegg.dev)

-## Components

-Site wide elements like the menu

 ## Organization

-### /components
+## Components & Blocks

-This directory holds the reusable components that make up the site.
+These directories hold the reusable components that make up the site.
 Components are meant to wholly contain the functionality for a piece of website functionality.
 A component can consist of any combination of or potentially multiple of each:

 1. A PHP file, eg: `componentName.php`
 1. A JavaScript file, eg: `componentName.js`
 1. A CSS file, eg: `componentName.scss`

 The example files above would be contained in: `/components/componentName/`.

+### /components

+Site wide elements like the menu

+## /blocks

+Reusable blocks for the ACF page builder or custom Gutenberg blocks.

 ### /acf-json